 The browser PUTs a 500 MB video against a presigned S3 URL.
-The first 200 MB go up fine, then the response turns into 403 Forbidden with Request has expired.
-The signed URL had a TTL of five minutes — fine for thumbnails, way too short for large uploads on slow uplinks.
-The fix is to stop using single-part PUT for anything over 100 MB.
-Use S3 multipart uploads with per-part presigned URLs, or hand the work to the SDK’s upload manager which handles chunking, parallelism, and retries.
+The first 200 MB go up fine, then the response turns into 403 Forbidden with <Message>Request has expired</Message>.
+The signed URL had a TTL of five minutes — fine for thumbnails, far too short for a large upload on a slow uplink.

 Common causes